 This DIY was part of the $100 Room Challenge I did last September where I had to makeover my master bedroom in one month for no more than $100.
 And I did it for only $87!
-You can follow these links to get a recap :
+You can check out the reveal here.

 The best part is that I already had all the material to make the lampshade.
 When you have only $100 to makeover a whole room, it’s convenient!